ms609/TreeTools/README.md

 aiming for efficient and robust implementations of functions, typically applied to unweighted trees (i.e. those without edge lengths).

+Version 0.1.0 is a pre-release; some functionality may change in version 1.0.0, due early 2020.

 # Installation

 Install and load the library from CRAN as follows: